yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

     3.1 Time complexity:

-    * insert/offer O(logn): Since the height is logn in binary tree so the max steps that the insert node need to move is O(logn)
+    * insert/offer O(logn): Since the height is logn in binary tree so the max steps that the insert node need to move is O(logn).
-    * update O(log): it is possible that we need to traverse the node
+    * update O(logn): it is possible that we need to traverse the node
     * get O(1): Use the rule in the above
     * pop/poll O(logn): Same reason as insert node to heap.
 Same as pop the min value
-    * heapify O(n): Need to walk through all elements
+    * heapify O(n): Need to walk through all element

+    3.2 How doe operation work
+    * insert/offer O(logn):  We first put the new node at the leaf node and keep swapping the value of the node if needed.
+    * pop/poll O(logn): remove the node and let the right most leaf go the place where it is deleted.
+Then do swap.

+4. How heap sort works:
+    * First create a max/min heap using array.
+By deleting a node each time and append the node in the released space.
+We will get a sorted heap.
+If max heap will get a ascending sorted array, whicle min heap will give us descending sorted array.
+    * O(nlogn) for creating max/min heap + O(logn) for pop max/min and rearrange the reamaining nodes. -> **But can we use heapify and what is the difference between the manuall created heap and heapify.**

+5. How heapify works:
+    * instead like creating heap manually from top to down and need swapping more times.
+We take from bottom(right most leaf) top approach which has less time to swap.
+So the time complexity is O(n)

 ### **7.2 How to identify**